pbattuello/CoMSCER/README.md

-It contains the sample name, chromosome, 1-based position, reference genome (in the current version only GRCh38 is available, further reference genomes will be available in the next update), reference base, altered base, coding or non_coding.
+It contains the sample name, chromosome, 1-based position, reference genome (in the current version both GRCh37 and GRCh38 are available), reference base, altered base, coding or non_coding.

 Current version of the tool is able to evaluate Cosmic v2 and Cosmic v3.2 mutational signatures.
 Further datasets and custom signatures analysis will be available in the next release.